Soy el Mismo (Prince Royce album)

+Singles

 The album was preceded by the release of its lead single, "Darte un Beso", on July 15, 2013.
 The single became Royce's fourth to reach number-one on the Billboard Hot Latin Songs chart in the United States.
 "Darte un Beso" also reached number-one on multiple Latin music sub-charts in the US and was certified 3× Platinum (Latin) by the Recording Industry Association of America (RIAA).
 Four other singles were released to promote the album between 2014 and 2015: "Te Robaré", "Nada", the title track, and "Solita".
 The track "Te Regalo el Mar" was made available as an instant digital download with the iTunes Store pre-order of the album.